-At AdventureWomen, we’ve gathered a wonderful community of interesting, fun and intrepid women who’ve traveled with us over the past 35 years.
+At AdventureWomen, we’ve gathered a wonderful community of interesting, fun and intrepid women who’ve traveled with us for nearly 40 years.
 Until now, we’ve not fully tapped into that treasure trove of valuable insights and wisdom, but that’s about to change.
 We want to know what our AdventureWomen have to say about so many things.
 Recently, we asked a small sample of them about which 3 word phrases they most identified with our brand.

 Guess which one came out #1?